• Home

 Today is the final day of your sailing adventure.
 Sunrise, coffee and breakfast will get you fuelled for the day before you jump on board for the final time.

-Spend the afternoon checking into your accommodation, and wandering around the island that is no more than a few football fields in size!
+Spend the afternoon checking into your new accommodation, and wandering around the island that is no more than a few football fields in size!
 Enjoy the sunset with a cocktail in hand from one of just two bars on the island, the Sunset Bar at Windward Lodge.

 Due to its tiny size, there are no restaurants on Tobacco Caye.
 No matter where you stay, you’ll have to purchase a mandatory meal plan, with 3 meals a day included at your accommodation.
 Listen to the conch shell being blown to indicate meal time!